 Andersonville National Historic Site

 Andersonville NHS is located in Southwestern Georgia approximately 55 miles southwest of Macon.
-The park is open year-round and offers the opportunity to tour a historic prison site, National Prisoner of War Museum and National Cemetery.
+The park is open year-round and offers the opportunity to tour a historic prison site, the National Prisoner of War Museum, and the National Cemetery.

 During the Civil War, the Confederacy built a prison to hold captured Union Soldiers that was called Camp Sumter.
 The prison was also known as Andersonville Prison after a local community nearby.